xiix0/scam/README.md

-You will always have good luck in your personal affairs.
+You prefer the company of the opposite sex, but are well liked by your own.